2StrokeHeads

 Please do not confuse clean exhaust valves with better lubrication.
 They are NOT related.
 In fact, the fact that the valves are clean lends credibility to the fact that the synthetic oil is NOT burning/combusting or penetrating small areas but rather just "gliding" over parts without impregnating in the parts (needed).

 Oil must attach itself and penetrate into the "voids" of your engine.
-The smaller the oil molecule, the easier it is for this to happen...too large of molecule (synthetic) and it can not enter the needed/required areas.
+The smaller the oil molecule, the easier it is for this to happen...too large of molecule (some synthetic oils) and it can not enter the needed/required areas.
 OIL is your engine's life blood!!

 SIDE NOTES:

-2) Synthetic Oil can NOT be used to properly seat piston rings.
-This is a KNOWN fact to the manufacturers of synthetic oil.
+1) NEW Piston Rings will take longer to fully seat if using synthetic oil.
+This is a known fact to the manufacturers of synthetic oil.
 MOST have a non-synthetic "Break-In" oil that is used to properly break-in a new engine.

-3) AND the #1 reason why a synthetic oil is not as good in a 2 stroke engine--> IT DOES NOT FULLY COMBUST!
+2) AND the #1 reason why a synthetic oil is not as good, as mineral oil, in a 2 stroke engine--> IT DOES NOT FULLY COMBUST!

 Your engine takes the energy from the combustion process to perform work on the crank train.
 This energy conversion is "fueled" from the Fuel/Air/Oil Mixture that it has available during the combustion process.